-LUMA will coordinate short-term and long-term system planning processes across the following areas: load forecasting, integrated resource planning, Resource Adequacy16 to maintain target adequate generation capacity, and others that may be identified to support the provision of O&M Services or address needs identified for the Bulk Power System.
+LUMA will coordinate short-term and long-term system planning processes across the following areas: load forecasting, integrated resource planning, Resource Adequacy to maintain target adequate generation capacity, and others that may be identified to support the provision of O&M Services or address needs identified for the Bulk Power System.
 Id.
-Section 3.1.
+Sections 3.1 and 9.4.
 The results of these plans will be reviewed periodically, presented to the Energy Bureau and shared with stakeholders.
+Id., Section 9.4.

-As explained in Section 3.2, the System Operation Principles include provisions that, subject to existing PPOAs, all generators comply with the System Operation Principles and applicable procedures to support maintenance of system technical parameters (including frequency and voltage).
+As stated in Section 3.2, the System Operation Principles include provisions that, subject to existing PPOAs, all generators comply with the System Operation Principles and applicable procedures to support maintenance of system technical parameters (including frequency and voltage).
 Id.
-The System Operation Principles also describe general rules for interconnection of new generators and potential retirements, consistent with the Integrated Resource Plan and applicable energy policy.
+The System Operation Principles also include general rules for interconnection of new generators and potential retirements, consistent with the Integrated Resource Plan and applicable energy policy.
 Id., Section 3.3 and 3.4

-As explained in Section 5.3, in compliance with public policy mandates to protect the trust of customers and stakeholders in how the grid is handled and managed, LUMA will operate the T&D System in a non-discriminatory manner to avoid the perception of arbitrary behavior in the dispatch of generation resources decision processes.
+In compliance with public policy mandates to protect the trust of customers and stakeholders in how the grid is handled and managed, LUMA will operate the T&D System in a non-discriminatory manner to avoid the perception of arbitrary behavior in the dispatch of generation resources decision processes.
 Asset ownership will not be a factor.
 Id.
 Section 5.3.
 In accordance with Act 120-2018, LUMA cannot own or operate electric generation facilities.
 See Act 120, Section 8(g).
-With this framework, the System Operation Principles comply with the legislative mandate of Section 4B of Act 83 of May 2, 1941, as amended, which mandates the autonomous operation of the Energy Control Center "to protect the reliability in the management of the electric power grid, prevent discrimination against electric power companies interconnected to the electric power grid, and ensure greater independence in the operations of the electric power grid" 22 LPRA § 195A.
+With this framework, the

-16 Resource Adequacy is "the regulatory construct that is used to ensure that there are sufficient resources available to satisfy electrical demand under all but the most severe conditions."
+&lt;sup>15 Resource Adequacy is "the regulatory construct that is used to ensure that there are sufficient resources available to satisfy electrical demand under all but the most severe conditions."
 Exhibit 1, Section 1.0 at page 6.
 In terms of operating procedures, it "describes the process and procedure for establishing the amount of generation capacity required to supply load with sufficient reserve for reliable service."
 Exhibit 1, A.2 at pages 28.